Mental Health Counseling (MSEd)

 Visit the Financing Your Degree page for information.

-Consult the program sequence for a suggested order of courses for the program based on start date.
-It also includes when to take certification exams and apply for clinical experiences in addition to other important non-course requirements.
+Consult the program sequence for course information.
 For technical registration support and troubleshooting, please visit the Register for Classes page.

 Transfer of Credits